KieranPritchard/Rock-Paper-Scissors/ReadMe.md

         * Scissors cuts Paper
         * Paper wraps Rock
     * The game will keep track of scores for both the user and the computer.

+5. **End The Game**

+   When `Quit` is entered, the game displays the final scores for that session and stops the program.

 ## Licenses